10 Most Haunted Lighthouses in the U.S.

 Find boat rentals near Tybee Island, GA

-3. Battery Point Lighthouse
+3. Battery Point Lighthouse, California

 Battery Point Lighthouse, located in northern California, dates back to 1856.
 This lighthouse is a paranormal researcher’s paradise.
 Their findings conclude that these grounds are haunted by many ghosts.
 Not very surprising given past lighthouse keepers at Battery Point have had such terrible luck here like the 1879 fire.
 Peculiar instances continue to happen here.
 Like caretakers having their slippers moved at night and sea boots going up the stairs by themselves.